-- The Act provides the LSB with a range of enforcement tools that it can use when it 1.5 identifies that: - an act or omission by an Approved Regulator has had or is likely to have an adverse impact on one or more of the Regulatory Objectives; - an Approved Regulator has not complied with any requirement under the Act (including a direction by the LSB) or any other enactment; - an Approved Regulator has failed to ensure its regulatory functions are not prejudiced by its representative functions;
+1.5 The Act provides the LSB with a range of enforcement tools that it can use when it identifies that:

+- an act or omission by an Approved Regulator has had or is likely to have an adverse impact on one or more of the Regulatory Objectives; - an Approved Regulator has not complied with any requirement under the Act (including a direction by the LSB) or any other enactment; - an Approved Regulator has failed to ensure its regulatory functions are not prejudiced by its representative functions; - an Approved Regulator has failed to ensure that decisions relating to the exercise of its regulatory functions are, so far as reasonably practicable, taken

-2 For the avoidance of doubt, other than cancellation of designation as an Approved Regulator, this Statement of Policy will also apply to the way in which the LSB will, in due course, exercise its enforcement powers against Approved Regulators in their capacity as Licensing Authorities for Alternative Business Structures.
-The LSB has issued a is consulting separately on its
+1 For the avoidance of doubt, other than cancellation of designation as an Approved Regulator, this Statement of Policy will also apply to the way in which the LSB will, in due course, exercise its enforcement powers against Approved Regulators in their capacity as Licensing Authorities for Alternative Business Structures.
+The LSB has issued a is consulting separately on its Statement of Policy on the cancellation of designation as a Licensing Authority.